Listen to this article here

 Isaiah Shoels was days away from his high school graduation at Columbine High school on April 20, 1999 in Columbine, Colorado before he became one of the 13 victims of Columbine High School student’s Eric Harris and Dylan Klebold.

 The carnage at Columbine undoubtedly changed America and began the conversation about gun control and access to mental health for students.

 That day, the attackers wounded 21 additional students.

 His parents chose to bury him in his graduation gown and didn’t attend his high school graduation like some of the other parents did because they said it was too painful for them.

-Isaiah’s high school diploma was displayed in his coffin.
+Isaiah displayed his high school diploma in his coffin.

 Shoels was once a cornerback on the football team.
 He left the team his senior year due to racial intimidation from teammates.
 Despite discrimination, the exceptional young man continued making people around him smile.